 Her film, Lost Sock Collection was named an Official Selection at the 2019 Manchester International Film Festival in Manchester, England, where Michl was asked to speak on a panel at Filmmaker’s Studio LIVE.
 The film was again named an Official Selection at the SHORT to the Point Film Festival in Bucharest, Romania.
 The film received an Award of Distinction from the Academy of Interactive and Visual Artists for Artistic Direction.

-Michl’s most recent film Return of the Unchartable Soul was named a Semi-Finalist at the Cadence Video Poetry Festival.
+Michl’s latest film release Return of the Unchartable Soul was named a Semi-Finalist at the Cadence Video Poetry Festival.
 The film was screened at the Cascadia Poetry Festival in Washington.
-Most recently, the poetry film was selected to be featured as a poem with film stills in the University of Kent’s literary magazine The Menteur and screen at the Paris School of Art and Culture this summer in Paris, France.
+Most recently, the poetry film was selected to be printed as a poem with film stills in the University of Kent’s literary magazine The Menteur and screen at the Paris School of Art and Culture this summer in Paris, France.

 If you are interested in updates, prerelease dates, or behind-the-scenes footage, join Michl's fans to receive exclusives via Patreon.